medcomdk/dk-medcom-carecommunication/docs/index.md

   * [3.2 Mapping of messages](#32-mapping-of-messages)
   * [3.3 Examples](#33-examples)

-> Note: Clinical guidelines for application and use cases are available in both Danish and English.
+> Note: Clinical guidelines for application is available in both Danish and English.
 The remaining documentation will solely be in English.

 This page presents MedCom's CareCommunication standard (Danish: Korrespondancemeddelelse).
 In time, this standard will replace the existing standards <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/EDI/Dokumentation/" target="_blank">DIS91</a> and <a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>.
 The purpose of the standard is to support secure digital communication between social care, the psychiatric area and the somatic sector.
 CareCommunication standard enable communication of personally identifiable information and is typically used for ad hoc communication.
 However, the CareCommunication must only be used in areas where no other MedCom standard is available, and it must not be used for cases with an acute nature.